thomasballinger/convex-react-query-draft/README.md

 # TODO

-- nonreactive examples, change API to make reactivity more explicit
-  - rename ConvexQueryCLient to WebSocketClient?
-LiveQueries?
-ReactiveClient?
-  - rename convexQueryKeyHashFn to queryKeyHashFn? is that too cute?
 - auth
 - paginated queries
-- show an example of skip token (react-query uses `enabled: false`), should just work
-- check import completion (if users never import "convex/react" then useQuery shouldn't have both the Convex and TanStack implementations fighting it out in import completion suggestions)
-- cleanup / unsubscribe in useEffect; something with hot reloading isn't working right
+- cleanup / unsubscribe in useEffect; something with hot reloading may not be working right

 # Contributing